 In the ecommerce world, bundling means packaging different products or services together and selling it for a set price.
 Product bundling lends perfectly for stocking stuffers because the products are normally targeted toward a specific demographic.
 For example, an exercise equipment company could bundle a sweatband, muscle relaxer cream and a water bottle together as stocking stuffers targeted for runners.

 Campaign testing is a major reason to start your ecommerce holiday planning early.
 You cannot successfully optimize checkout pages, identify bundling opportunities or pinpoint in-demand products without reliable data.
-Before the holidays, run various campaigns to determine what is working and areas for improvement.
+Before the holiday shopping rush, run various campaigns to determine what is working and areas for improvement.

 Your backend ecommerce platform should integrate with your frontend system to house metrics in one place, so you can easily make data-driven decisions.
 Once you have the insight, adjust your strategies to maximize sales when the holidays roll around.